fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Events that are happening at present:
-* `Naked, destitute, barefoot shepherds will compete in building tall buildings` (Sahih Bukhari, Vol 1: book 2: 47)
+* `Naked, destitute, barefoot shepherds will compete in building tall buildings` (Sahih Bukhari, Vol 1: book 2: 47) There were two tipes of tribes in Saudi Arabia: city people and bedouns.This hadith is related to bedoun tribes that throughout history lived in poverty.
+Even during Islamic Golden Age they lived in the desert with their tribe and camels; they didn't even have houses.
+In the 13th century, 700 years ago, imam Qurtubi said this is the prediction of a reversal in society whereby the people of the desert will take over the construction of affairs and rule every region by force.
+They will become extremely rich and their primary concern will be to erect tall buildings and take pride in them.
 * The slave-woman will give birth to her master or mistress (Sahih Bukhari, Vol 6: book 60: 300)
 * A trial (fitnah) which will enter every Arab household (Sahih Bukhari, Vol 4: book 53: 401)
 * Knowledge will be taken away (by the death of people of knowledge), and ignorance will prevail (Sahih Bukhari, Vol 1: book 3: 80)